The compliment is one of the most useful social tools available to mankind.

-Whether you’re meeting your girlfriend’s Austrian grandmother for the first time, trying to get on the good side of your boss at your German dream job or just intent on winning someone over, we’ll find you the phrase you need.
+Whether you’re meeting your girlfriend’s Austrian grandmother for the first time, trying to get on the good side of your boss at your German dream job or just intent on winning someone over, we’ll find you the German phrases you need.

 Giving a German Compliment: The First Move Is Yours

 Many of those who have lived or live in Germany will confirm the rumors to be true: Germans can be distant at first.
 They tend to not be naturally open and friendly to strangers, at least not at the level expected in English-speaking countries.
 They remain a private people, even in the public sphere.
 Not even the older generation is likely to smile and tell you to have a nice day.

 Still, it’s worth drawing.
 Compliments are a handy way to make the first move in getting to know someone new.
 They can break the ice better than a fat penguin, setting up some good vibes and acting as a social lubricant to the interaction.